-In this buying guide we break down the different terms, specs and lingo you'll find on your television buying journey and explain what they mean, the pros and cons for each, and ultimately help you make the right television purchase for your household.
+In this buying guide we break down some of the various considerations when buying a new TV - specs, terms and features you'll want to keep in mind.
+We'll explain what they mean, share the pros and cons of each, and ultimately, help you choose the best television for your household and entertainment needs!

-The display resolution or display modes of a television, computer monitor or display device is the number of distinct pixels in each dimension that can be displayed.
+The display resolution of a television, computer monitor, or other display device is the number of distinct pixels in each dimension that can be displayed.
 Basically, it’s how sharp the picture on your TV screen is.

 4K is quickly becoming the standard among television makers.
-More and more consoles and streaming services are supporting 4K content, therefore lower resolution specs on TVs are becoming dated.
+More and more consoles and streaming services are supporting 4K content - you'll even find that many YouTube videos are in 4K now!
+As a result, lower resolution specs on TVs are becoming dated.
+You'll especially notice that once you get the taste of a 4K display - it'll be hard to go back after that.
 If you’re after a television that will adapt to current and future tech in the near future, you’ll still be able to enjoy the best benefits that come with television and entertainment with a 4K TV.

 One of the biggest benefits of having a 4K TV is that small items or objects on the screen have more detail, including sharper text.
 As a whole, images on the screen are richer and much more lifelike than compared to an HDTV, but these perks can be subtle depending on what you’re watching and on what platform (e.g. Netflix, Xbox One X, Apple TV etc.)